-ASSEMBLIES: The school holds regular weekly assemblies on Friday at approximately 1.30pm.
+ASSEMBLIES: The school holds regular weekly assemblies on Mondays at approximately 9.15am.
 School assembly is an opportunity to celebrate the successes and work of the students.
 Parents are welcome to attend this assembly.

 AWARDS: As part of our House system, the students are awarded points for their House, culminating in a winning House every week/term/year.

 BEHAVIOUR MANAGEMENT: A full school policy is available at the school office.
 The school policy outlines the standards and expectations of behaviour, and the rewards and consequences for appropriate and inappropriate behaviour.
 In addition, class rules and treaties are developed in classrooms by the teacher and students.
 In summary, at Gorge Road School expect the students to:

 - have respect and consideration for others and their property.

 - treat other people how they themselves wish to be treated.

 - model the school values (Responsibility, Respect, Resourcefulness, and Resiliency)